Frequently Asked Questions

 A small base level of fitness is required to commence martial arts training with The Federation.
 You will find that the more you train and push your current limits of fitness the more your capacities will increase.

-Our students include: school and university students, professionals, tradespeople, police and other emergency services officers, doctors, and parents.
+However, we do not discriminate on background or occupation.
+Our students include school and university students, professionals, tradespeople, police and other emergency services officers, doctors, and parents.

 We reserve the right to refuse any applicants/participants.